wur-bioinformatics/introduction-to-bioinformatics/week4.md

 You can also start to make predictions of protein-protein interactions.
 Since such interactions are typically driven by 3D structural elements (clefts, pockets, etc.), predicting such 3D structure elements from sequences will contribute to more confidently predicting protein-protein interactions.
 Furthermore, you have seen how comparing protein sequences in multiple sequence alignments helps to gain insight into their relationships; by using 3D structure models as an input, a similar comparison could be done at the structural level.
-As we are increasingly aware, sequences may deviate more than structural elements; thus, (multiple) structure alignments may give a different view on protein relationships.
+As we are increasingly aware, sequences may deviate more than structural elements; thus, (multiple) structure alignments at the level of folds or subunits may give a different view on protein relationships.

-A recent tool that allows to do structure-based alignments based on either protein sequence or structure input in a reasonable timeframe is Fold2Seek: https://search.foldseek.com/.
+A recent tool that allows to do structure-based alignments based on protein structure input in a reasonable timeframe is Fold2Seek: https://search.foldseek.com/.
-By designing a novel 3D-interactions (3Di) alphabet, the team behind Fold2Seek overcame the mounting task of doing structure-based comparisons at the very large scale that the availability of >200 million structures requires.
+By designing a novel 3D-interactions (3Di) alphabet, the team behind Fold2Seek overcame the mounting task of doing structure-based comparisons at the very large scale that the availability of >200 million structures, sparked by AlphaFold, requires.
 For example, a traditional structure-based alignment tool would take ~1 month to compare on structure to 100 million ones in the database.
 During the practical assignments, you will explore how the combination of AlphaFold and Fold2Seek can be used to explore possible functions for a protein sequence of interest.